 - County Population Projections Through 2040, P00138A (Excel)—Shows expected changes in the older age group from 2010 to 2040.
 Includes all ages, ages 55 and older, 60 and older, and 85 and older.

 - Percent of the Projected Population Ages 60 and Older, 2015–2040, P-01803 (PDF)—Includes a series of maps.
 Shows the percent of people in each county who will be 60 and older in 2015, 2020, 2025, 2030, 2035, and 2040.

 Wisconsin populations reporting disability by age and by type of disability, 2015-2019

-This file contains population in every Wisconsin county that reported a disability by age, sex and by type of disability.
+This file contains population in every Wisconsin county that reported a disability by age, and by type of disability.
 The select age groups are age 18 to 64, and 65 and older.
-The tables have been created from data from the U.S. Census Bureau's American Community Survey for 2010-2014.
+The tables were created using data from the U.S. Census Bureau's American Community Survey for 2015-2019.

 This file contains the projected number of people living with dementia in every Wisconsin county from 2010-2040.
 Dementia refers to the loss of memory, language, and other thinking skills that is severe enough to interfere with daily life.
 Alzheimer's is the most common cause of dementia.
 These estimates are intended for communities' planning purposes only.
 These estimates include those living in communities and exclude residents of skilled nursing facilities.
 These estimates were created using data from the Wisconsin Department of Administration's Demographic Services Center and the Chicago Health and Aging Project.

 Questions about your county or other Census information?
 Contact:

 Bureau of Aging and Disability Resources